 Pediatric nurses provide care for children in different health care settings.
 Because children have differing physiology from adults, they require specialized care.

-The University of Nebraska Medical Center presents information about the nursing profession and the opportunities that exist within this field.
+The Nurse Journal presents information about the nursing profession and the opportunities that exist within this field.

 Registered nurses can work within a variety of fields to provide health care.
 Employment opportunities are extensive due to nationwide nurse shortages.